muir/libschema/lsmysql/README.md

 ## DDL Transactions

-MySQL and MariaDB do not support DDL (Data Definition Language) transactions like `CREATE TABLE`.
+MySQL and MariaDB do not support transactions around DDL (Data Definition Language) changes like `CREATE TABLE`.
 Such commands cause the current transaction to switch to `autocommit` mode.

-The consequence of this is that it is not possible for a schema migration tool, like libschema, to track if a migration has been applied or not by tracking the status of a transaction.
+The consequence of this is that it is not possible for a schema migration tool, like libschema, to track if a migration has been applied or not by tracking the status of a transaction (did it error or succeed?)

 When working with MySQL and MariaDB, schema-changing migrations should be done separately from data-changing migrations.
 Schema-changing transactions that are idempotent are safe and require no special handling.

 Schema-changing transactions that are not idempotent need to be guarded with conditionals so that they're skipped if they've already been applied.

-Fortunately, `IF EXISTS` and `IF NOT EXISTS` clauses can be most of the DDL statements.
+Fortunately, `IF EXISTS` and `IF NOT EXISTS` clauses can be added to most of the DDL statements.

 ### Conditionals